AKJUS/gwauditor/README.md

 ---

 ## Consulting and technical support
-For personal support and queries, please
+* For personal support and queries, please submit a new issue to have it addressed.
+* For commercial related questions, please contact me directly forconsulting costs.

 ## Project support
 | If you found this project helpful, consider |